-Ireland’s Institutes of Technology are to the forefront in promoting excellent standards of Corporate Governance within higher education in this country.
+Ireland’s technological higher education sector is to the forefront in promoting excellent standards of Corporate Governance within higher education in this country.
 Work on this within THEA continues through the group of Secretary/Financial Controllers and the Internal Audit Steering Group.

 THEA is the first organisation to adopt the Code of Practice for Governance of State Bodies launched by Minister for Public Expenditure and Reform Paschal Donohoe in 2016, for implementation by a higher education sector and this code will become a model for implementation across the sector as a whole.